Predatory Mite Available To Combat Red Mite In Poultry

-One such example is the new predatory mite for control of red mite/ northern fowl mite in poultry and other birds.
-Androlaelaps casalis mites were originally found in sparrow nests feeding on red mites.
-They were then tested on poultry to see if they could be used as a natural solution for the control of reds mites.
+Androlis includes these new predatory, Androlaelaps casalis, mites, which were originally found in sparrow nests feeding on Red Mites.
+They were then tested on poultry to see if they could be used as a natural solution for the control of these pests.
 The results were impressive and the mites became available to consumers as a safe and natural pest protection for poultry and birds.

-Androlis predators are active down to temperatures of 12.c, after this activity will cease.
+Androlis predators are active down to temperatures of 12.c, temperatures below this will cease their activity.
 The best times for applying the predators is in the spring and in July.
-The predators do die back, once red mites are consumed so may need repeat treatment every 6-8 weeks to keep the balance of predators right.
-They do not overwinter, so will need to be used each year if red mite appears.
+The predators do die back, once Red Mites are consumed, so you may require repeat treatment every 6-8 weeks to retain the optimum balance of predators.
+Androlis mites do not overwinter, so they will need to be used each year if Red Mite appears.